hello@growthengineering.co.uk

 Final Words

-And there you have it.
-The infamous 70:20:10 model.
+And there you have it, the infamous 70:20:10 model.
 Think of the model as a pie.
-All pieces are important when creating a full and well-rounded learning programme.
-After all, you don’t want to end up with a big gap in the middle!
+Whilst some slices are bigger than others, all pieces are important when creating a full and well-rounded learning programme.
+After all, you don’t want to end up with a big gap in the middle.

 You should also bear in mind that this model is not prescriptive.
 It’s a guideline, rather than a precise recipe for success.

 Some learner audiences will respond better to on-the-job learning and ask for mentorship.
 The social butterflies of the corporate world may love a social learning approach and push for workshops.
-Likewise, some learners prefer structured learning and will love a formal programme delivered through learning technology.
+Likewise, some learners prefer structured learning and will gravitate towards a formal training programme.

 Like What You're Reading?
 Join the Growth Squad!